alexmekic/pxe-server-management/README.md

 - FreeBSD 12.0 or later
 - 2nd hard drive or SSD with `/pxe` mounted on startup from `/etc/fstab` formatted as UFS or ZFS
-- `postinstall.sh` executed from pxe-server-management-script project with static IP, DHCP server, admin account creation and password, Samba, iPXE and Clonezilla configured
+- `postinstall.sh` executed from `clonezillaserver-deployment` project with static IP, DHCP server, admin account creation and password, Samba, iPXE and Clonezilla configured

 ## Release History